 “It was a long time ago when I was in the minister’s office and since then I have been transferred to KWS.
 The secretaries at the office have also not been able to get the speech,” he said.

-But there is no record of any official statement from the Kenyan government announcing a move to introduce the death penalty for convicted poachers.
+There is no record of any official statement from the Kenyan government announcing a move to introduce the death penalty for convicted poachers.

 The Independent, at the time of publication last year, said they had reached out to Kenyan authorities for confirmation of the policy change.
 The website updated its article on Friday noting AFP's fact-check and saying they had contacted Kenyan authorities again.